harfangeek/MeshEditor/README.md

 - 32 bits binary with debug info with clang/clang++: `make CC=clang CXX=clang++ MODE=debug ARCH=x86`
 - 64 bits binary with optimization with gcc/g++: `make CC=gcc CXX=g++ MODE=release ARCH=x64`

-The second one is the default when simply invoking `make`
+The second one is the default when simply invoking `make`.
+Add the "-jX" option to speed up the build, with X beeing the number of parallel jobs.

 The project Makefile automatically list all .cpp files so it is not needed to edit it when adding new files.